 - Name - here you specify the name of the column that you will see in your database.
 Please, use a camel case, numbers and “_” for column names.
-Note, the column name cannot start with a number.
+Note, that the column name cannot start with a number.
 For example, Name, Title, Type, Name1, etc.

 - Title is the title of the column that you will see in your live application.
 Here you can use capital letters and any names, as this does not affect the generation and operation of the application.

 - Type - in this menu you can select the data type of the column.

 Note: Our generator adds the column ID itself and makes the connection if necessary: you don't need to add the column ID yourself.

 The following types are offered to choose from: